 It was practically fate.

-Fifteen-year-old Natalie awoke to Sportsnet anchors Evanka Osmak and Martine Gaillard as the featured guests on Bob McCown's Prime Time Sports show, oddly enough right as it started.
-Both ladies spilled the beans on how they got started to what their jobs entail.
-Natalie was hooked and it was time to get into the game.
-She got her first on-air gig the day before her 16th birthday.
+Fifteen-year-old Natalie awoke to Sportsnet anchors Evanka Osmak and Martine Gaillard as the featured guests on Bob McCown's Prime Time Sports show.
+Both ladies opened up about how they got started and what their jobs entail.
+Natalie was hooked and she decided right then that it was time to get into the broadcasting game.
+She got her first on-air experience at Rogers TV Mississauga the day before her 17th birthday.

 Natalie is a graduate from Humber College with an Honours Bachelors Degree in Journalism and a Post-Grad diploma in Accelerated Print and Broadcast Journalism.

-What most people don't know is that she juggled being a student-athlete, lead writer, reporter and host for the Humber Hawks, various media jobs outside of school and multiple internships at CBC Sports, NBA TV Canada and TSN.
+While in school she juggled being a student-athlete on the softball team; working as the lead writer, reporter and host for Humber Hawks game days; various media jobs outside of school and internships at CBC Sports, NBA TV Canada and TSN.
 The plan was to create an education with real world experience.